Division of Continuing and Global Education

 New or non-matriculated students should click here for registration instructions.

-Wait lists are available for Spring (May-June) Intersession.
-If you are placed on a wait list for a Spring (May-June) Intersession class, be sure to check your Fresno State email account daily to find out if you have been moved from the wait list to the class roster.
-After April 19, your fees are due within 24 hours after you are placed on the class roster.
+Wait lists are available for Spring Intersession.
+If you are placed on a wait list for a Spring Intersession class, be sure to check your Fresno State email account daily to find out if you have been moved from the wait list to the class roster.
+After April 18, your fees are due within 24 hours after you are placed on the class roster.

 Fees are $305 per unit.
-Early registration payment is due on April 19, 2021.
+Registration payment is due on April 18, 2022.
 Fee payment holds your place in class.
-After April 19, 2021, fee payment is due within 24 hours of registration; students may register up to the first day of class.
+After April 22, 2022, fee payment is due within 24 hours of registration; students may register up to the first day of class.
 If you are submitting payment to the Accounting office or Cashiers windows (mail-in or walk-in), please be sure to indicate that payment is for a CGE course so that your payment is receipted correctly.

 Provost Graduation Grant

-Students may be able to obtain grant funding for Intersession courses through the .
+Students may be able to obtain grant funding for Intersession courses through the Provost Graduation Initiative .
 For more information, visit the Provost Graduation Initiative Grant program.

-The following forms can be found on the Continuing and Global Education forms:
+The following forms can be found on the Continuing and Global Education website under forms:

 Select your choice of grading option—Letter; CR/NC (credit or no credit), or Audit—choosing only what is available for your class (verify with department if enrolling in person).
 The grading option you designate is what will be posted on your permanent transcript, providing that option is available for the course.